 It was sunny out, and hot, far too hot to be wearing the sweater and pants she was currently in.
 She heard a groan from somewhere to her left and recognized the voice as Lucas.
 She was about to sit up when she felt something inside her snap.
 It was painful for a moment and then she was unconscious, a slight trickle of blood trailing down the side of her face from her mouth.

 The whole incident seemed to go unnoticed, but there was a man, on a ship, with a spyglass and icy blue eyes that couldn't repress a smile.
-Finally, something new, something fresh that would hopefully prove useful to him in ridding himself of that fool Pan.
+Finally, something new, something fresh that would hopefully prove useful in ridding himself of that fool Pan.